 - Website: londoncapitalandfinance.co.uk

-A newly launched product, which has a high rate of tax-free interest in the innovative finance ISA wrapper.
+A newly launched product which has a high rate of tax-free interest from being held in the innovative finance ISA wrapper.
 All IFISA accounts are not subject to the same FSCS protection like Cash ISAs, so due diligence is needed.

 Could be useful as a fixed-income part of a diversified portfolio for sophisticated investors.

 2. Deposit the £30k in a Savings Account

 Cash investments are usually the least risky of investments but provide lower rewards.

 With interest rates remaining at historic lows, fewer and fewer people have been putting their money into savings accounts.